functional-art/functional-art.github.com/2019/index.md

 workshop and its context, connecting it with the themes of FARM.
 A demo could be in the form of a short (10-20 minute) tutorial, presentation of work-in-progress, an exhibition of some work, or even a performance.
-Demo proposals should be in plain text, HTML or Markdown format, and not exceed 2000 words.
-A demo proposal should be clearly marked as such, by prepending Demo Proposal: to the title.
+Demo proposals should be in the form of an extended abstract (500 to 2000 words).
+A demo proposal should be clearly marked as such, by prepending “Demo Proposal:” to the title.
+Demo proposals will be published on the FARM website.

-Demo proposals should be in the form of extended abstracts and will be published on the FARM website.
-A summary of the demo performances will also be published as part of the conference proceedings, to be prepared by the program chair.
+#### Performances

+FARM also hosts a traditional evening of performances.
+FARM seeks proposals for live performances which employ functional programming techniques, in whole or in part.
+We would like to support a diverse range of performing arts, including music, dance, video animation, and performance art.
+We encourage both risk-taking proposals which push forward the state of the art and refined presentations of highly-developed practice.
+In either case, please support your submission with a clear description of your performance including how your performance employs functional programming and a discussion of influences and prior art as appropriate.

 ### Authors take note